TrueDollar/dollar-docs/docs/index.md

 You should probably not do this unless you have experience with Uniswap LP staking.
 If you are comfortable with the processed the following:

 1. Step 1.
-Bond TSD & ESDC on Uniswap
+Bond TSD & USDC on Uniswap
 2. Step 2.
 Go to https://truedollar.finance/#/pool/
 3. Step 3.
 Click “Unlock”, and wait for confirmation
 4. Step 4.
 Under the “Stage” section: Enter amount and click “Deposit”, and wait for confirmation